rstacruz/ento/Readme.md

 "[Ento](https://en.wiktionary.org/wiki/Special:Search?search=ento&go=Look+up)"
 is the Esperanto transation of the word "entity."

+## What's it like?

+ * It's like [Ember].Object, except decoupled from any MVC library.
+ * It's like [Backbone].Model, but less emphasis on collections.
+ * It's like [Spine].Model, but with change tracking.
+ * It's like [Modella], but with collections.
+(You should probably try Modella, actually.)
+ * It's like all of the above, with simpler syntax.

 ## API

 API is made to be as simple as possible.